Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Discussion

 \subsection{Implications and Caveats of Returning Tails}

-When interpreting the robust returning tails from our simulations, it is crucial to recognize that the imposed idealization of a circular GC orbit in an unevolving, spherical Galactic potential is a \textit{best-case} scenario for the returning tail density.
-In a more complex, realistic $\phigal$, they should be much more diffuse as asymmetry, substructure, and time-dependence---including perturbations from the Galactic disk and bar, giant molecular clouds, and dark matter subhalos---should all naturally disrupt tails/streams, blending them into the background of field stars.
-Even detection of the denser \textit{outgoing} tails remains difficult; to-date the number of MWGCs observed to have such tails remains low, ${\approx}15$ GCs or ${\approx}30$ if including those with more irregular extratidal structures \citep[e.g.,][]{Piatti2020}.
-In none of these cases are returning tails apparent, though as noted in Section~\ref{S:theory_escape_and_return_trajectories}, a few analogous returners exist in the context of Jovian comets.
+A novel finding in this work is the appearance of returning tails in our simulations.
+When interpreting these features, it is crucial to recognize that our idealizations of a circular GC orbit in an unevolving, spherical MW potential are a \textit{best-case} scenario for the stream density.
+In reality, they should be much more diffuse as asymmetry, substructure, and time-dependence---including perturbations from the MW disk and bar, molecular clouds, and dark matter subhalos---should all naturally disrupt streams, blending them into the stellar background.
+Even detection of the denser \textit{outgoing} tails remains difficult; the number of GCs observed to have them remains low (${\approx}15$; \citealt{Piatti2020}).
+In none of these cases are returning tails apparent.